 Class expressions in OWL 2 can be formed by placing restrictions on the cardinality of data property expressions, as shown in Figure 11.
 These are similar to the restrictions on the cardinality of object property expressions.
-All cardinality restrictions can be qualified or unqualified: in the former case, the cardinality restriction only applies to literals that are connected by the data property expression and are in the qualifying data range; in the latter case it applies to all literals that are connected by the data property expression (this is equivalent to the qualified case with the qualifying data range equal to rdfs:Literal).
+All cardinality restrictions can be qualified or unqualified: in the former case, the cardinality restriction only applies to literals that are connected by the data property expression and are in the qualifying data range; in the latter case it applies to all literals that are connected by the data property expression (this is equivalent to the qualifying data range; in the latter case it applies to all literals that are connected by the data property expression (this is equivalent to the qualifying data range; in data range equal to rdfs:Literal).
 The class expressions DataMinCardinality, DataMaxCardinality, and DataExactCardinality contain those individuals that are connected by a data property expression to at least, at most, and exactly a given number of literals in the specified data range, respectively.